 The Emperor Crusher - Again, R2 episode 21.
 Before fading to nothingness he launches himself at Lelouch and grabs his throat, but the way it looks seems like he's performing M. Bison's Psycho Crusher.
 Ironically, Norio Wakamoto also voiced M. Bison.
 Sometimes it's just referred to as the Psycho Crusher.
 Pictures were shooped, videos were made.

 "Kabeko" or "Carve-tan" - The girl who Lelouch Geassed into carving a wall at Ashford Academy every day.

 Code Gay-Ass - A common mispronunciation of the series' name; the correct pronunciation of "Geass" is "gee-ahs."
 Nowadays, usually invoked for intentional trolling.
-It's also mostly likely in reference to the blatant Ho Yay in many parts of the show.
+It's also frequently used in reference to the sheer amount of blatant Ho Yay in many parts of the show.